For Property Owners

 Where Seascape closes the gap

-Fee and channel audit tied to actual owner net income instead of vanity revenue
+Fee and channel audit tied to what the owner actually keeps instead of vanity revenue

 Pricing review that separates true demand from discount-driven occupancy